Allchorne3/NewSassTemplate/README.md

  - Dev: Creates a development environment with quick auto-refresh
  - Build: This will be used when creating the final build to deploy the live site.

-To start the project open terminal (Ctrl + ') and enter "npm run dev".
+To create a server which can auto-refresh your web page, open terminal (Ctrl + ') and enter "npm run dev".
 You will see something along the lines of:

 ```
 PS D:\Web Development\NewSass> npm run dev